Child Care Professionals Demand Action: An Interview With Phyllis Johnson

 A: We’re going to end up with sick workers, and many folks leaving the profession because of the mistreatment and low morale.
 I just wish administrators would tell the public how essential child care workers are when there’s no pandemic.
 Administrators are putting child care workers on the front lines while they sit behind their protective shields, not coming in contact with anyone.
 It’s too much to bear.
 The industry needs better representation or it will not survive this pandemic.

 As of the evening of March 25, 2020, Phyllis Johnson has closed her child care program due to North Carolina’s shelter-in-place order.
 We wish her all the best during this pandemic, and we hope Phyllis’ words have made a difference for child care providers across the country.
 We hear you, we stand with you, and we will continue to fight for you.

 The Institute for Childhood Preparedness has always strived to provide cost-effective training and resources to the early childhood community.
 We’re extending our special offer to join our Premium Preparedness Partner Program.
-For just $139/year, you’ll have access to our entire online course catalog, which is a savings of over $20/course!
+For just $188/year, you’ll have access to over five hours of online training, which is a $25 savings!
 Why not continue your online learning while you’re spending time at home?
 Your support helps us continue our research during this very trying time.
 Become a P4 member today: https://www.childhoodpreparedness.org/online.